-• Geometry is the atom rows or the atom columns.
+Geometry is the atom rows or the atom columns.

-The I/O server is to send the Reply as:
+The I/O server is to send one of the following as Reply:

 '''

-{ok, N}
+N

 {error, Error}

 '''

 • N is the number of character rows or columns that the I/O device has, if applicable to the I/O device handled by the I/O server, otherwise {error, enotsup} is a good answer.